Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Assumptions and Asymptotic Framework

 Assumption \ref{assump:Identification} and Theorem \ref{thm:normality} immediately imply that the valid estimator shows no asymptotic bias. \begin{cor}[Limit Distribution of Valid Estimator] Let $S_{v}$ include only the moment conditions contained in $g$.
 Then, under Assumption \ref{assump:Identification} we have

 by applying Theorem \ref{thm:normality} to $S_{v}$, where $K_v = [G'W_vG]^{-1}G'W_v$ and $M_g \sim N(0,\Omega_{gg})$. \end{cor}

 Both Assumptions \ref{assump:Andrews} and \ref{assump:Identification} are strong, and neither fully nests the other.
-In the context of the present paper, Assumption \ref{assump:Identification} is meant to represent a situation in which an applied research chooses between two groups of assumptions.
+In the context of the present paper, Assumption \ref{assump:Identification} is meant to represent a situation in which an applied researcher chooses between two groups of assumptions.
 The $g$--block contains the ``baseline'' assumptions while the $h$--block contains a set of stronger, more controversial ``suspect'' assumptions.
 The FMSC is designed for settings in which the $h$--block is expected to contain a substantial amount of information beyond that already contained in the $g$--block.
 The idea is that, if we knew the $h$--block was correctly specified, we would expect a large gain in efficiency by including it in estimation.
 This motivates the idea of trading off the variance reduction from including $h$ against the potential increase in bias.
-If the $h$--block assumptions are \emph{nearly correct} we may want to use them in estimation.
-Not all applications have the structure, but many do.
-Below, I consider two simple but empirically relevant examples: choosing between OLS and TSLS estimators and choosing instrumental variables.